Olivia Grange: Early life

 Grange was born on 27 April 1946 in Luke Lane, West Kingston, Jamaica.
 Her father was a shoemaker and her mother was a dressmaker.
 She attended All Saints Primary, Gainstead High, and Ryerson Polytechnical Institute in Canada.

 Career

 From 1983 to 1985, Grange served as Government Senator and Parliamentary Secretary for Information and Culture.
 From 1985 to 1989, she was the Minister of State in the Office of the Prime Minister.
 Running as a Jamaica Labour Party (JLP) candidate for St. Catherine Central, Grange was elected into parliament in 1997.
 In 2007, she was appointed as Minister of Information, Youth, Sports & Culture.
-She is currently the Minister of Sports, Culture, Entertainment and Gender Affairs after the JLP was elected to office in 2016.
+She is currently the Minister of Culture, Gender, Entertainment and Sport after the JLP was elected to office in 2016.
 A reggae enthusiast, Grange is also a founding member of the Jamaica Association of Composers, Authors and Publishers (JACAP).
 She also co-founded Canada's "first black community newspaper", Contrast.

+Grange's close ties to her political base in West Kingston drew significant national controversy in March 1992, when she appeared prominently alongside top Jamaica Labour Party leadership at the public funeral of notorious Shower Posse leader Lester Lloyd "Jim Brown" Coke.
+Given Coke's extensive criminal history and the fact that he died in prison while awaiting extradition to the United States on federal drug and murder charges, the high-profile attendance of political figures like Grange, Edward Seaga, and Bruce Golding sparked intense public scrutiny regarding the intersection of garrison politics and organized crime.
+Grange was seated directly in the front section reserved for JLP delegates at the Tivoli Gardens Community Centre during the service, which occurred on the same day Coke's son, Mark "Jah T" Coke, was interred.